Home » New York » Summit OV or One World Observatory

 Cost of tickets

-The One World Observatory tickets are priced at US$48 for adults aged 13 to 64, while senior tickets (65+ years) cost US$46.
+The One World Observatory tickets are available at a discounted price of US$43 for adults aged 13 to 64,

-Visit the top five attractions of New York and Summit One Vanderbilt with New York CityPass, which is time-saving and value for money.
+Access over 100 New York attractions and SUMMIT One Vanderbilt with New York CityPass, which is cost-effective and saves loads of time.

 One World Observatory has a One Dine restaurant located on the 101st floor of One World Trade Center.